jimatwood/Japan/README.md

-Japan
+projects
 =====

-Projects in Japan

-This is a repository about project information in Japan using JAVA and Ruby on Rails.
+This is a repository about project information.